Resonance Disorders

 The scope of this page is resonance disorders in children and adults.
 Resonance disorders—specifically hypernasality—are also discussed in ASHA’s Practice Portal page on Cleft Lip and Palate as they relate to clefting.

 Velopharyngeal dysfunction (VPD) is discussed in this page as it relates to resonance disorders.
-See Classification of Velopharyngeal Dysfunction [PDF].
-For a discussion of articulation disorders that may co-occur with VPD and resonance disorders, see ASHA's Practice Portal page on Cleft Lip and Palate.
+See Possible Causes of Hypernasality and/or Nasal Emission.
+For a discussion of articulation disorders that may co-occur with VPD and resonance disorders, see ASHA’s Practice Portal page on Cleft Lip and Palate.

 See the Velopharyngeal Dysfunction Evidence Map for summaries of available research on this topic as it relates to resonance disorders.

-Speech resonance is the result of the transfer of sound produced by the vocal folds through the vocal tract comprised of the pharynx, oral cavity, and nasal cavity (Kummer, 2020a; Peterson-Falzone, Trost-Cardamone, Karnell, & Hardin-Jones, 2017).
-The vocal tract filters this sound, selectively enhancing harmonics based on the size and/or shape of the vocal tract.
-Perceived resonance is the result of this filtered tone.
+Speech resonance is the result of the transfer of sound produced by the vocal folds (source) through the vocal tract (filter).
+The vocal tract selectively enhances harmonics of the source (voicing) based on the size and/or shape of the supralaryngeal cavities, the pharynx, and the oral and nasal cavities.

 Normal resonance is achieved through an appropriate balance of oral and nasal sound energy, based on the intended speech sound.
-Resonance varies for vowels, oral consonants, and nasal consonants and also varies across languages and dialects.
-Most vowels and vocalic consonants in the English language are predominantly oral.
-Normal resonance has a range of acceptability and is perceived along a continuum (Peterson-Falzone, Hardin-Jones, & Karnell, 2010).
+Resonance varies for vowels, voiced oral consonants, and nasal consonants as well as across languages and dialects.
+Most vowels and vocalic consonants in the English language are predominantly oral, meaning they are produced with the velopharyngeal port closed or nearly closed.
+Normal resonance has a range of acceptability and is perceived along a continuum (Peterson-Falzone et al., 2010).

 Resonance disorders result from too much or too little nasal and/or oral sound energy in the speech signal.
-They can result from structural or functional (e.g., neurogenic) causes and occasionally are due to mislearning (e.g., articulation errors that can lead to the perception of a resonance disorder).
+They can result from structural or functional (e.g., neurogenic) causes.
+Speech-language pathologists (SLPs) use differential diagnosis to determine if issues are related to structural and/or functional causes or if the errors are due to mislearning as the different etiologies require different treatment plans.
+Articulation errors due to mislearning may be misinterpreted as a resonance disorder.

 Resonance disorders include the following:

-• Hypernasality—occurs when there is sound energy in the nasal cavity during production of voiced, oral sounds.
+• Hypernasality—occurs when there is abnormal sound energy in the nasal cavity during production of voiced, oral sounds.
+Hypernasality is primarily a vowel phenomenon but can occur on other voiced sounds.

-• Hyponasality—occurs when there is not enough nasal resonance on nasal sounds due to a blockage in the nasopharynx or nasal cavity.
+• Hyponasality—occurs when there is reduced nasal resonance or energy associated with nasal sounds, typically due to a blockage or an obstruction in the nasopharynx or nasal cavity or related to a neurological condition.

-• Cul-de-sac resonance—occurs when sound resonates in a cavity (oral, nasal, or pharyngeal) but is “trapped” and cannot exit because of an obstruction.
+• Cul-de-sac resonance—occurs when sound circulates within a cavity (oral, nasal, or pharyngeal) being “trapped” and unable to exit, typically because of an obstruction within the vocal tract.
+As described below, different types of cul-de-sac resonance are possible depending on the location of the obstruction.

-• Mixed resonance—presence of hypernasality, hyponasality, and/or cul-de-sac resonance in the same speech signal.
+• Mixed resonance—presence of hypernasal, hyponasal, and/or cul-de-sac resonance in the same speaker depending on the intended speech sound.

 Incidence is the number of new cases of a disorder or condition identified in a specific time period.
 Prevalence is the number of individuals who are living with the disorder or condition in a given time period.

 Given the various etiologies and presentations of resonance disorders, overall incidence and prevalence are unknown.
-Incidence and prevalence estimates for one cause of resonance disorders—VPD—is reported in the literature for the following disorders and conditions.
+Incidence and prevalence estimates for one cause of resonance disorders—velopharyngeal dysfunction (VPD)—are reported in the literature for the following disorders and conditions.

-• Pierre Robin sequence (PRS) typically presents with a wide U-shaped cleft palate, among other aerodigestive tract abnormalities.
-Resonance disorders are common; however, evidence is mixed as to whether individuals with PRS experience different rates of postsurgical velopharyngeal insufficiency than do individuals with cleft palate alone (Filip et al., 2015; Goudy, Ingraham, & Canady, 2011).
+• Pierre Robin sequence typically presents with a wide U-shaped cleft palate, among other aerodigestive tract abnormalities.
+Resonance disorders are common, with secondary VPI surgery performed in 13.6%–33.3% of individuals (Basta et al., 2014; Filip et al., 2015; Goudy et al., 2011); however, evidence is mixed as to whether individuals with Pierre Robin sequence experience different rates of postsurgical VPI than do individuals with cleft palate alone (Filip et al., 2015; Goudy et al., 2011; Kocaaslan et al., 2020).
+Persisting hypernasality following secondary management was 16.3% (Goudy et al., 2011).

-• Uvulopalatopharyngoplasty, a common procedure for the correction of obstructive sleep apnea, is associated with velopharyngeal insufficiency as a long-term complication in about 8% of individuals (Tang, Salapatas, Bonzelaar, & Friedman, 2017).
+• Uvulopalatopharyngoplasty, a common procedure for the correction of obstructive sleep apnea, is associated with VPI as a long-term complication in 9.1% of individuals (Tang et al., 2017).

 Signs and symptoms of resonance disorders can vary depending on a number of factors, including the type of resonance disorder and the severity of the condition causing the disorder.
 Signs and symptoms associated with each type of resonance disorder are listed below.